gskielian/Web-Development-Resources/01-Tutorial-Website-Creation-Workflows/README.md

-## Creating a Business Website in 10 easy steps!
+## Creating a Website in 10 easy steps!

 Guide to making a professional website which is mobile-tablet-desktop viewable quickly and with FOSS: